ashishshuklabs/MobileAutomationFW/README.md

 This must be specified specifically to avaid them stepping over each other's foot.

 ## 6. Included Selenium Grid files
-Ensure that you add the DeviceGroup capability in your node config and ps script files.
+Ensure that you add the DeviceGroup capability in your node config and test files.
 The capability at a minimum requires platformName and device type (phone/table) entries there.
 These are mandatory and help in running tests against specific devices on the grid.